Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 “We call predestination God’s eternal decree, by which he compacted with himself what he willed to become of each man.
 For all are not created in equal condition; rather, eternal life is foreordained for some, eternal damnation for others.
 Therefore, as any man has been created to one or the other of these ends, we speak of him as predestined to life or to death.”[14]

-The conclusion that abortion is “an attack on the sovereignty of God” and that it is not his will for those babies to be aborted, and that all those who die in infancy are taken to heaven, contradicts the pre-temporal, unconditional election to salvation doctrine of Calvinism.
-According to a consistent Calvinist soteriology, only elect babies are saved and have eternal life and non-elect babies remain in condemnation and suffer eternal damnation.
+The conclusion that abortion is “an attack on the sovereignty of God,” and that it is not his will for those babies to be aborted, and that all those who die in infancy are taken to heaven, contradicts the pre-temporal, unconditional election to salvation doctrine of Calvinism.
+According to a consistent Calvinist soteriology, only elect babies are saved and have eternal life, and non-elect babies remain in condemnation and suffer eternal damnation.

 3. The sermon touched upon the fact that God commands us to love everyone.

 The basis of this command is that God created man in his own image.
-Therefore God’s love extends to every person because His image makes their life sacred and invests it with dignity.
-It was therefore preached that none of us is excluded from God’s love.
-How is it then consistent with this universal divine love to claim that this same God created a certain number of individuals for the express purpose of eternal damnation, torment and punishment in hell?
+Therefore, God’s love extends to every person because His image makes their life sacred and invests it with dignity.
+It was preached that none of us is excluded from God’s love.
+How is it then consistent with this universal divine love to claim that this same God created a certain number of individuals for the express purpose of eternal damnation, torment, and punishment in hell?
 How is God’s love extended to the reprobate, that is, those he has not elected to save but rather determined to separate from himself for all eternity?
 What definition of “love” is this?
 Furthermore, how is it that God decided whom He would save and whom He would condemn?
-Hence, we see the severe logical, ethical and moral problems inherent in Calvinism.
+Hence, we see the severe logical, ethical, and moral problems inherent in Calvinism.

 4. Dr. Munro also insightfully pointed out how abortion reveals our warped cultural priorities and inconsistency.

-Pastor Munro pointed out our culture’s inconsistency in protecting the unborn, evidenced by warnings to pregnant women not to smoke, drink alcohol, take certain drugs, etc., while we yet legalize, promote and allow for the common practice of abortion.
+Pastor Munro pointed out our culture’s inconsistency in protecting the unborn, evidenced by warnings to pregnant women not to smoke, drink alcohol, take certain drugs, etc., while we yet legalize, promote, and allow for the common practice of abortion.
 But if we are baffled by this inconsistency, how much more inconsistent is the theological claim that God loves and cares for each and every individual yet predestines many to an eternity in hell?
-Pastor Munro’s Calvinism causes equally egregious inconsistencies between his preaching that God loves each and every one of these unborn children and hates abortion, for it is his theology of universal divine causal determinism that has God as the ultimate agent causing these abortions.
+Pastor Munro’s Calvinism causes equally egregious inconsistencies between his preaching that God loves each and every one of these unborn children and hates abortion, for it is his theology of universal divine causal determinism that has God as the ultimate causal agent who brings about these abortions.
 God is morally responsible for their occurrence.
-In that Pastor Munro’s deterministic Calvinist doctrines of sovereignty, unconditional election and reprobation have God predetermining and causing each and every one of these murdered human beings and determining their eternal destiny in heaven or hell, these doctrines are in direct conflict with his preaching on the sanctity and dignity of every human life as created in God’s image and his love, care and salvation of each and every one of these precious human lives.
+In that Pastor Munro’s deterministic Calvinist doctrines of sovereignty, unconditional election, and reprobation have God predetermining and causing each and every one of these murdered human beings and determining their eternal destiny in heaven or hell, these doctrines are in direct conflict with his preaching on the sanctity and dignity of every human life as created in God’s image and his love, care, and salvation of each and every one of these precious human lives.

-Some Practical Implications: Doctrinal and Theological Indifference
+Some Practical Implications of Doctrinal and Theological Indifference

 Go to Example 5 – D. A. Carson’s Bad Advice to Young Reformed Preachers

 [1] “Beliefs,” “Philosophy of Ministry,” para.
-2, Calvary Church, Last accessed May 1, 2020, .https://www.calvarychurch.com/beliefs
+2, Calvary Church, https://www.calvarychurch.com/beliefs.
+Last accessed Dec.
+28, 2025.

-[2] Calvary Church, https://www.calvarychurch.com/
+[2] Calvary Church, https://www.calvarychurch.com/ Last accessed Dec.
+28, 2025.

 [3] Dr. John Munro, email correspondence of March 11, 2009.

 [4] The use of the term “session” is descriptive of the pastor and elders as a governing body.
-“Governance & Elections,” Calvary Church, Last accessed May 1, 2020, https://www.calvarychurch.com/governance
+“Governance & Elections,” Calvary Church, https://www.calvarychurch.com/governance Last accessed Dec.
+28, 2025.

 [5] Dr. John Munro, email correspondence of March 11, 2009.